By Karl Johns

 The successfulness of the strategic initiatives achieving their strategic objectives

-The Ultimate Benefit of a Strategic Planning Cadence
+The Ultimate Benefit of Strategic Cadence

 Irrespective of how often you undertake strategic planning, one of the most important things regular planning provides is visibility and an opportunity for discussion.
 Creating this common understanding and facilitating debate is crucial to ensuring that your strategic roadmap is right for the current environment.
 That is, one that will enable future success in your industry.